gtchakama/gtchakama/README.md

 # 👋 Hi, I’m George Chakama
 - 👀 I’m interested in everything Web Related
 - 🌱 I’m currently learning how to talk to Aliens
-- 💞️ I’m looking to collaborate on any project involving Javascript
+- 💞️ I’m looking to collaborate on any project involving JavaScript
 - 📫 send me an email - gtchakama@gmail.com

  ## Who am I?